xwmx/glyph_imager/README.md

 # glyph_imager

-This gem is completely undocumented and the code is pretty much just tossed together, but the basic idea is that it uses imagemagick to generate an image of specified unicode character glyphs from a TTF.
+Use imagemagick to generate images of character glyphs from a TTF.

 ## Copyright